|

-Female country singer and Grand Ole Opry veteran (b.
-Mary Frances Penick in Dry Ridge, Kentucky, d.
-2004).
 Skeeter Davis' best known songs include "The End Of The World" (1963), "I Can't Stay Mad At You" (1963), and "A Dear John Letter" (1965, with Bobby Bare).
-She recorded with Betty Jack Davis in the 1950s as the Davis sisters and adopted the name Skeeter Davis.
-She charted numerous country chart hits from 1958-1976 and also recorded many duets with Bobby Bare and George Hamilton IV.
+She also charted numerous hits on the Country charts from 1958-1976 and recorded many duets with Bobby Bare and George Hamilton IV.

-To listen to a song clip, click a song title or speaker icon below.
-This will take you to a list of links to CD product pages from one or more online merchants that have sound samples. |
+To listen to a song clip, click any song title that has a speaker icon.
+This will take you to a list of links to CD and/or MP3 product pages from one or more online merchants that have sound samples.

 Skeeter Davis And Bobby Bare